A diffusion approach to Stein's method on Riemannian manifolds: Solution to the Stein equation and Stein factors

 This proves that $f_h$ is well-defined.
 Now, for any $x,y\in\M$,

 \end{proof}

 The next result shows that the function $f_h$ defined by \eqref{eqn10} solves the Stein equation for the probability measure $\mu_\phi$.

-\begin{theorem} Assume that $\M$ is a complete and connected Riemannian manifold and that (A1) holds for a constant $\kappa>0$.
-Let $X$ be a random variable on $\M$ with distribution $\mu_\phi$ such that $\E{\rho(X,x)}<\infty$ for some $x\in\M$, and $h\in\mathcal C_0(\M)$ be a Lipschitz function.
-Then, the function $f_h$ in \eqref{eqn10} solves the Stein equation
+\begin{theorem} Assume that $\M$ is a complete and connected Riemannian manifold and that Bakry-Emery curvature criterion (A1) holds for a constant $\kappa>0$.
+Let $X$ be a random variable on $\M$ with distribution $\mu_\phi$ such that $\E{\rho(X,x)}<\infty$ for some $x\in\M$.
+For $h\in \mathcal H_0$, the function $f_h$ in \eqref{eqn10} solves the Stein equation \eqref{stein_eq}. \end{theorem}

-\end{theorem} \begin{remark} When $\M=\mathbb R^m$ the result recovers that in \cite{MG}; in particular, $\E{L_\phi f_h(X)}=0$.
-On the other hand, the extra condition \eqref{eqn6a} required above implies certain restrictions on the probability measures to which we can apply Theorem \ref{thm2}.
-For example, as noted in example ($\textrm{i}$) in Remark \ref{examples}, one cannot apply it to von Mises-Fisher distributions on the circle. \end{remark} \begin{proof} Let $X_{x,t}$ be a diffusion starting from $x$ and satisfying \eqref{eqn1}.
-Since the corresponding semigroup $\{P_t\mid t\geqslant 0\}$ is strongly continuous on $\mathcal C_0(\M)$ and $L_\phi$ is the infinitesimal generator of $X_{x,t}$, we have
+\begin{remark} When $\M=\mathbb R^m$ this result recovers the result by \cite{MG}; in particular, $\E{L_\phi f_h(X)}=0$.
+On the other hand, the Bakry-Emery curvature criterion (A1) implies certain restrictions on the probability measures to which we can apply Theorem \ref{thm2}.
+For example, as noted in Example \ref{examples}(i), one cannot apply it to von Mises-Fisher distributions on the circle.
+In this case, using direct integration by parts, for probability measures $\mu_\phi$ with $X\sim \mu_\phi$ on $S^1$, the function for a constant $a$, solves the Stein equation $h(x)-\E{h(X)}=g'_h(x)-\phi'(x)\,g_h(x)$ associated with first-order Stein operator $A_\phi g-\phi g=g'-\phi'\,g$ (see \cite{ALewis}). \end{remark}